openstack/charm-watcher/src/HACKING.md

 # Overview

-This charm is developed by Stamatis Katsaounis <skatsaounis@admin.grnet.gr> and it is based on the official OpenStack Charms project.
+This charm is developed as part of the OpenStack Charms project, and as such you should refer to the [OpenStack Charm Development Guide](https://github.com/openstack/charm-guide) for details on how to contribute to this charm.

-You can find its source code here: <https://github.com/grnet/charm-watcher>.
+You can find its source code here: <https://github.com/openstack/charm-watcher>.